CEDAR GLEN MOBILE HOME PARK, LLC.

 Tenant shall maintain the landscaping, yard, lawn and driveway in good condition.
 Hedges must be trimmed regularly.
 Materials of any kind shall not be permitted to accumulate or be stored on any part of a lot outside of approved storage buildings.
 All refuse and debris must be picked up and disposed of on a regular basis.

 LANDSCAPING CHANGES: Any modifications of the landscaping, including the excessive pruning or cutting/removal of trees and shrubs on space or the planting of shrubs or trees requires prior written permission from Management.
+No fruit trees or plantings that will grow in excess of 20 feet in height.
 For new home move-ins, landscaping plans must be submitted for approval prior to installation.

 POTTED PLANTS: Shall not be displayed in the median between driveways and shall not appear cluttered or unkempt.
 No empty pots may be stored visible from roadway.
 A 15 day notice to comply will be given, Management will then remove and dispose of all pots not in compliance with the above, at the risk and expense of tenant.